lkrsova/lkrsova.github.io/_posts/2022-07-08-leveldesign-resources.md

 In general, any literature discussing design and psychology, including but not limited to cognitive processes (memory, learning, motivation), how people react to shapes (gestalt theory) and colors (color theory) will be immensely helpful when building levels and navigating players through them in a satisfying way.

-Here’s a list what I recommend to read, listen to or watch:
+Here’s a list what I recommend to read, listen to or watch.

 ![](/images/posts/banner.PNG)

 #### Books & Articles
 The myriad of resources available these days about game design can feel indimidating.
 My origins are in academia, so I tend to blend both research-based books and practice-oriented ones to get the maximum out of it.
 I also understand that not everyone is a fan of research books, as approachable as they tendto be lately.
 All of the below books are accesible and highly enjoyable, so...choose your poison!

+---

 ##### Game design & Level design
 Most of them talk about why people play, what games are and how people design them; what is the general mentality of players, what they expect, and what keeps them in the loop despite failing.
 Level design books talk specifically about what level design is, how to approach it, formalize it and get better at it.